Accredited by ACCREDITAT

 **Students must pay for the 2 memberships on their own and submit the receipts to be reimbursed by the university within 1 month of purchase.
 Please contact your Student Premier for more details.

 The courses identified as core must be taken.
 Core courses are 7.5 ECTS/3US (with the exception of ESL504, which is 10ECTS).
-Choose any one 10ECTS/4US elective course, or two 5ECTS/2US elective courses from the list below.
+Choose ESL510A or ESL510B (20ECTS each one) as your final course.

 |Course Number||Course Name||Core or Elective?|